jonathanstowe/Emitria/README.md

 *	A media management part to deal with incoming media files
 *	A playout engine to manage the scheduling of the playout and the control of the liquidsoap daemon.

+There are things that is not going to do that Airtime does:

+*	Play in/Play out through hardware interfaces:  interfacing with hardware is very platform specific, the liquidsoap build may support alsa, jack or something else for a given platform but it is diificult to determine which interfaces may be available.
+This isn't really needed for an internet radio station anyway.